JustAnotherHeroRiding/Mentoring-Angel/Css Advanced/Css lesson 3 Notes.md

 - positions - display them and in what way the differ between each other #DONE
 - display flow root example #DONE
 - selectors recap
-- Create layout from the discord image sent at 7:33 pm
+- Create layout from the discord image sent at 7:33 pm #DONE